 If you’ve ever uttered the statement “oh, appointment booking software isn’t going to work for my business because we let providers handle their own bookings” then this article is for you.
 You wouldn’t be alone either.
 In fact, it’s one of the things we hear most often from businesses interested in MarketBox.

-An in-house, centralized appointment booking system essentially means three things:
+An in-house booking system essentially means three things:

 That’s because every part of the booking process, from the appointment scheduling and staff allocation to payroll and payment processing, comes under one, largely-automated umbrella.
 And when everything is synced, things just seem to run smoother.
 So why do so many service businesses shun an in-house booking system?